SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 ### Measurement variables
 All values for the measured variables are numeric, floating-point number.
 The variables are categorized into two types, time domain signals and frequency domain signals.
 #### 1. Time domain signals
 Time domain signals were captured with the accelerometers and gyroscopes and recorded as 3-axial raw signals, and then subjected to certain calculations.
 Variables of time domain signals have prefix 'TimeDomain' in its variable names.
+Each abbreviation in the variables denotes the masurement features as below:
+**Measurement types; `Acc` or `Gyro`**
 * `Acc`: The linear acceleration measurements calculated from signals captured with the accelerometers
 * `Gyro`: The angular velocity vector measurements calculated from signals captured with the gyroscopes
 * `Body`: The body acceleration signals separated with a low pass Butterworth filter from the original acceleration signals
 * `Gravity`: The gravity acceleration signals separated with a low pass Butterworth filter from the original acceleration signals